alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Media Subpath

-When a post contains many images, it will be a time-consuming task to repeatedly define the path of the media resources.
-To solve this, we can define this path in the YAML block of the post:
+For posts with many images, avoid repeating paths by setting `media_subpath` in the YAML block:

 ```yml
 ---